Home » Water Quality » Water Test » How to Test Nitrates in Water (Step-By-Step)

 Considering all the health effects of nitrates in drinking water, we should do our best to prevent contamination.
 To that end, there are things we can do socially and personally.

-Socially, we can raise public awareness about nitrate contamination and urge authorities to take the necessary measures:
+Socially, we can raise public awareness about nitrate contamination and urge authorities to take the necessary measures, which include:

-• Control and minimize the use of agrochemicals
+• Controlling and minimizing the use of agrochemicals

-• Reduce stagnant and untreated bodies of water, whether it be for consumption or waste practices
+• Reducing stagnant and untreated bodies of water, whether it be for consumption or waste practices

-• Pressure manufacturing industries to embrace good disposal practices
+• Pressuring manufacturing industries to embrace good disposal practices

-• Make efforts to provide adequate sewage treatment
+• Making efforts to provide adequate sewage treatment

 Personally, we can take the following actions: